Manchester Women's Christian Temperance Association: Reformatory for Inebriate Women.

 ‘If powers of justices were extended to allow the commitment of ‘habitual drunkards’ for longer periods, than an utterly futile month, and commit for six months instead of six [committals] for one month, this would give time to throw off the stupor of chronic drunkenness’.

-The Habitual Drunkards Act of 1879 did allow authorities to establish a retreat for inebriates but payment by the inmate was required, thus excluding those working-class drunkards most at risk and with the least financial support.
+The Habitual Drunkards Act 1879 did allow authorities to establish a retreat for inebriates but payment by the inmate was required, thus excluding those working-class drunkards most at risk and with the least financial support.
 The MWCTA proposed state funding coupled with charitable donations and patient payments where possible.

 In October 1889 it was reported in the Manchester Guardian that Herbert Philips Esq., J.P. of Sutton Oaks Macclesfield had presided over a PCM meeting at the YMCA on Peter Street and reported that £700 had been raised and a home at Ash Lodge, Halliwell Lane, Cheetham was being negotiated.
 He suggested that what was needed was to commit habitual offender to such homes for a period of one to three years.
+(Note: He had offered the sum of £200 if a further £600 could be raised within six months.
+He further stated that under the Habitual Drunkards Act a person could sign away their liberty for up to 12 months.)